- 17 Mar 2022

 Creating a New Loan

 Every loan account you create in Mambu is an instance of a loan product that has been created before.
-So, the terms that were set for the product will determine the new loan accounts' terms and conditions.
+So, the terms that were set for the product will determine the terms and conditions for the new loan accounts.

 This allows you to keep all your accounts organised by the products they belong to.
 Thus you'll be able to compare the performance of your organization's products in the Reporting section in Mambu.

-Therefore, before you create a loan account, make sure have already set up loan products.
+Therefore, before you create a loan account, make sure you have already set up loan products.

 There are different ways of creating a new loan account in Mambu.
 You can either:

-- Click on Create > Loan Account on the top menu bar > enter all the account's details > click on Create Account.
+1. Go to the top bar and select Create > Loan Account > enter all the account's details > select Create Account.

-- Click on New Account > New Loan Account on the right-hand side of the client's profile > enter all the account's details > click on Create Account.
+1. Select New Account > New Loan Account on the right-hand side of the client's profile > enter all the account's details > select Create Account.

-When you create a new loan, Mambu automatically sets the first repayment date after one repayment interval - after 1 month, 2 weeks, etc. - from the disbursement date.
-In addition to this interval you can also have a default offset to the first instalment due date.
+When you create a new loan, Mambu automatically sets the first repayment date after one repayment interval, meaning after 1 month, 2 weeks, and so on, from the disbursement date.
+In addition to this interval you can also have a default offset to the first installment due date.

 The offset limits are set at the product level and the validation will be done when you set the first repayment date either when creating the account or when disbursing it.